-The above land values and development costs are based on average land values in Fruita and data on recent park and trail construction costs in the region for 2009.
+- C. The land values per person and development costs are based on construction costs in the region for 2022 PHROST Impact Fee Study (TischlerBise, May 31, 2022).
+The base rate may be adjusted by resolution of the City Council annually for inflation based on the construction cost index published by the Engineering News Record. - D. The city may require the applicant to dedicate other land owned by the applicant for use as a public park, open space, or trail.
+If the city determines to accept other land not within the development instead of, or as partial payment toward, the land dedication/fee payment required hereunder, the amount of land dedication shall be the same amount of land that would otherwise be dedicated within the proposed development.

-- E. The city may require the applicant to dedicate other land owned by the applicant for use as a public park, open space, or trail.
-If the city determines to accept other land not within the development instead of, or as partial payment toward, the land dedication/fee payment required hereunder, the amount of land dedication shall be the same amount of land that would otherwise be dedicated within the proposed development. - F. The proceeds from a fee in lieu of land dedication shall be placed in a public parks, open space, and trails fund established by the city and maintained for the acquisition and improvement of land for public parks, open space, and trails, which may benefit the residents of the city in general, as well as those of the proposed development.
+E. The proceeds from a fee in lieu of land dedication shall be placed in a public parks, open space, and trails fund established by the city and maintained for the acquisition and improvement of land for public parks, open space, and trails, which may benefit the residents of the city in general, as well as those of the proposed development.

-17.19.100 SCHOOL LAND DEDICATION.
+17.47.100 SCHOOL LAND DEDICATION.

-When Required.
-Every subdivision or other development, which is proposed to contain A. residential units and which increases the number of permitted residential dwelling units over and above that approved as of the effective date of this Section shall be required to dedicate land for school purposes, based on the increased number of approved dwelling units, if the Mesa County School District No. 51 ("School District") determines that such development includes within it "suitable school lands" which are necessary for implementing a school plan.
-If such subdivision does not contain "suitable school lands," the fee required under Section 17.19.110 shall be paid in lieu of a school land dedication, based upon the increased number of approved residential dwelling units.
-The provisions of this Section and Section 17.19.110 shall be the exclusive standards for the dedication of "suitable school lands" and imposition of fees in lieu thereof as prescribed by Section 17.19.110, and in the event of any conflict between such provisions and any other provision contained in this Chapter, the requirements of this Section and Section 17.19.110 shall control.
+A. When Required.
+Every subdivision or other development, which is proposed to contain residential units and which increases the number of permitted residential dwelling units over and above that approved as of the effective date of this Section shall be required to dedicate land for school purposes, based on the increased number of approved dwelling units, if the Mesa County School District No. 51 ("School District") determines that such development includes within it "suitable school lands" which are necessary for implementing a school plan.
+If such subdivision does not contain "suitable school lands," the fee required under Section 17.47.110 shall be paid in lieu of a school land dedication, based upon the increased number of approved residential dwelling units.
+The provisions of this Section and Section 17.47.110 shall be the exclusive standards for the dedication of "suitable school lands" and imposition of fees in lieu thereof as prescribed by Section 17.47.110, and in the event of any conflict between such provisions and any other provision contained in this Chapter, the requirements of this Section 17.47.110 shall control.